Nomadix: Lawsuits

-In July 2004, Nomadix was sued by Carlsbad, CA-based IP3 Networks, a wireless networking competitor, for trade libel, for allegedly telling customers that IP3 was stealing their technology.
+In July 2004, Nomadix was sued by Carlsbad, CA-based IP3 Networks, a wireless networking competitor, for trade libel, for allegedly telling customers that IP3 was stealing its technology.
 In February 2006, the case was dismissed.

 In March 2007, Nomadix sued competitor Second Rule, which by then had acquired IP3's NetAccess gateway, for infringing on five of Nomadix's patents.

 In March 2009, a judge awarded Nomadix a $3.2M judgment in the Second Rule case, and granted a permanent injunction.

 In November 2009, the company filed patent infringement lawsuits against eight companies, including Hewlett Packard, Wayport, Inc., iBAHN, LodgeNet and Aruba Networks, seeking damages and injunctions over the use of eight of its patents.

 In November 2012, Hewlett Packard became the third and largest of the eight defendants in the 2009 patent lawsuit to settle, agreeing to pay licensing fees to continue to use Nomadix' patented technology.
 In March 2013, AT&T, now owner of Wayport and Superclick, another defendant, settled and agreed to pay licensing fees.
 In September 2013, Aruba Networks also settled and also agreed to pay licensing fees.

 In October 2014, Nomadix sued Norcross, Georgia-based Blueprint RF for patent infringement of its captive portal technology, based on U.S. Patent No. 8,156,246.

-In February 2016, the US District Court upheld Nomadix' patent claim against Blueprint RF.
+In February 2016, the U.S. District Court upheld Nomadix' patent claim against Blueprint RF.